 Peter’s advised hundreds of landholders in relation to coal seam gas and has extensive experience in negotiating Conduct and Compensation Agreements, Options and Easements.
 He has also been extensively involved in the community lobbying for the rights of landholders and was instrumental in the creation of the Basin Sustainability Alliance.

-Glen Martin is a solicitor with over 15 years’ experience acting for rural clients.
-He has a rural background and extensive property valuation knowledge.
-Glen has been involved in educating the rural community about their rights relating to energy and resource issues and has acted for a number of clients in CSG related matters.
+Rory Ross is a solicitor with over 5 years experience acting for rural clients and has acted for a number of clients in CSG and renewable energy related matters.

 Shine Lawyers are expert CSG lawyers that can help you stand up for your rights as a landholder.
 Click the below for more information about the Shine Lawyers service and how we can help you.